DENIOS Ltd

 Stop & contain leakage

 Stop the leak at its source.
 Particular attention should be paid to gullies and water-permeable substrates, and it is essential to prevent media from entering them as far as possible!
-Contain the leak and prevent it from spreading further: Use DENSORB suction coils, oil booms and/or sealing barriers to contain the leaking liquid.
+Contain the leak and prevent it from spreading further: Use DENSORB suction coils, oil booms and sealing barriers to contain the liquid.

 4